how do you know we're a fit?

 The relationship with your therapist is key.
 Maybe you read all the self-help books.
 You do all the self-care.
 You use all the meditation apps.
 You write all the affirmations.
 But nothing works.
 That's where I come in.
-To teach you that it's not about what you're doing or not doing, it's about how you see and relate to yourself, your thoughts, emotions, and beliefs.
-I help you sort out the mud puddles keeping you stuck.
-I want you to feel connected to, trusting of, and safe with me.
+To help you dig deep into your thoughts, emotions, and beliefs.
+To unpack your pains, and rewrite your story.
+To help you sort out the mud puddles keeping you stuck and feel more like you.
+A good fit in therapy is feeling connected to, trusting of, and safe in your vulnerability with a therapist.
 I offer a free 15-minute consultation to all new curious clients.

-Click here for more info on insurance and confidentiality.
+For more info on insurance and confidentiality:

 This is a hard one to answer because each person’s circumstances are inherently unique.
 Therapy typically begins with regular visits as we build momentum.
 During your first session, we will discuss the frequency and timing that best fits your needs.
 The simplest answer is that therapy "ends" when you feel you have gotten to the place that you came to therapy for.
-It's ultimately up to you.
+But it's ultimately up to you.
 Some come to therapy with a specific goal in mind and end once that goal has been met.
 Others find therapy to be so helpful that they make it an integral part of their self-care routine even after their initial goal has been met and new ones have been established.
 Most commonly, we will explore that decision together with the understanding that you are welcome to come back at any time.

 Research strongly supports the conclusion that medication in conjunction with therapy is far more effective than just medication alone.
 Your doctor or psychiatrist may or may not feel that medication would be of assistance to you.
 If you would like to explore the option of medication, I can help you find a provider to discuss this with you.
 Therapy is not always easy, and it can be tempting to want to solve a problem with medication alone.
 Clients typically find that the hard work they do in therapy is well worth the reward of feeling much better about themselves and their lives.

 Although issues such as family and work emergencies, childcare issues, or illness may arise that make it challenging to keep your appointment, I do have a 24-hour cancellation policy.
-Since the appointment time has been set aside just for you, there will be a charge for any session canceled within 24 hours.
+Since the appointment time has been set aside just for you, there will be a charge of $100 for any session canceled within 24 hours.